ertprs/sample-api-integration/README.md

 ## Special helpers

-This section is under development
+This section is under development...